 Right clicking on the Icon of a running application in the Task Manager will bring up a menu.
 This menu has the option to show a launcher on the Task Manager when the application isn’t running.
 Prior to 4.8 it was under ‘Advanced’.

-For an alternate launcher panel look at the Daisy plasmoid, it in included in Korora 18 and later versions but for older versions and Fedora you need to install kde-plasma-daisy.
+For an alternate launcher panel look at the Daisy plasmoid, it is included in Korora but for Fedora you need to install kde-plasma-daisy.
 It can be a circular dock or a panel, explore the settings.

 The Fedora KDE spin comes with Konquerer as its browser.
 Korora has Firefox as the default.
 If like me you prefer Google Chrome or Chromium (or possibly other choices like Opera) as your browser you will find the option in Chrome to set as default browser doesn’t work and Chrome will continually give you the option to set it.
 Select the option to not show again and then go to KDE’s System Settings – Default Applications and select Web Browser.
 Select “in the following browser” and click on the icon to the right.
 Select Internet in there and select Chrome.